Boost Social Security Campaign Fast Facts

 Large majorities of Americans, both Republicans and Democrats, agree on ways to strengthen Social Security — without cutting benefits.
 In a poll by Lake Research Partners, 79% of likely voters said they favor increasing Social Security benefits — and funding that increase by having wealthy Americans pay the same rate into Social Security as everyone else.

 We also endorse proposals to adopt a more accurate cost-of-living adjustment (COLA) formula for seniors (the CPI-E, or Consumer Price Index for the Elderly), along with proposals to modernize benefits, including caregiver credits for workers who take time off to care for family members, and improving the basic benefit for all current and future beneficiaries.

 Why We Should Boost Benefits Now

 Social Security benefits are not keeping pace with the cost of living in America.
-The annual Social Security cost of living allowance for beneficiaries has averaged just 1.4% over the past seven years, including a 0% increase in 2015 and nearly zero in 2016.
+The annual Social Security cost of living allowance for beneficiaries averaged just over 1.65% over the past ten years.
+In three of the past twelve years the COLA was 0%.

 Growing income inequality and lack of employer-provided pensions will make Social Security even more crucial for future generations.
-According to a 2018 study, 21% of Americans have saved nothing for retirement, and a third of Americans have less than $5,000.
+According to a recent survey, one in four workers Americans have saved nothing for retirement, and 56% of Americans have $5,000 or less in savings.

 Social Security’s positive economic impact shouldn’t be ignored.
-American families spend more than $800 billion in Social Security benefits nationwide each year, providing 1.6 trillion in economic stimulus to the national economy every year, which helps not just beneficiaries and their families, but all Americans.
+American families spend more than $1 trillion in Social Security benefits nationwide each year, providing more than $1.6 trillion in economic stimulus to the national economy every year, which helps not just beneficiaries and their families, but all Americans.